Joseph Strayer: Life and Teaching Career

 Strayer was born in Baltimore and raised in New York City, where he attended the Horace Mann School.
-He received a BA from Princeton University in 1925 and a Ph.D from Harvard University in 1930, under the supervision of Charles Homer Haskins.
+He received a B.A. from Princeton University in 1925 and a Ph.D. from Harvard University in 1930, under the supervision of Charles Homer Haskins.
 After teaching for one year at Stevens Institute of Technology in Hoboken, he returned to Princeton in 1931 as an assistant professor, eventually rising to full professor and chair of the history department, a position which he held from 1942 to 1962.
 He served as president of the Medieval Academy of America from 1966 to 1969 and of the American Historical Association in 1971.
 Strayer was an elected member of both the American Academy of Arts and Sciences and the American Philosophical Society.
 Strayer retired from teaching in 1973, but remained an active scholar well into his later years.

 Strayer has been credited with training a large percentage of the American medievalist profession in the liberal tradition; many of his students are still teaching and active.
 Some notable scholars whom Strayer trained at Princeton include: John F. Benton, Thomas N. Bisson, Norman F. Cantor, Bennett D. Hill, William Chester Jordan, Richard W. Kaeuper, and Teofilo Ruiz.

 Strayer was married twice.
-His first wife, Lois, with whom he had one daughter, died in 1984.
-In 1986, he married another retired medievalist, Sylvia Thrupp (1903-1997), a noted scholar of English social and economic history.
+His first wife, Lois, with whom he had one son and one daughter, died in 1984.
+In 1986, he married another retired medievalist, Sylvia Thrupp (1903–1997), a noted scholar of English social and economic history.
 He died in Princeton the following year after a brief illness.